0xC0FFEE43/CONCRETEDISASTER/README.md

 server time-a-b.nist.gov
 server time-e-wwv.nist.gov

-#config to use pps as a time source pulled from https://chrony.tuxfamily.org/faq.html
+#config to use pps as a time source.
+Pulled from https://chrony.tuxfamily.org/faq.html
 refclock PPS /dev/pps0 lock NMEA refid GPS refclock SHM 0 offset 0.5 delay 0.1 refid NMEA # This is because the gpsd packaged version in raspian is 3.22 documentation above states this is what you need to put in for versions of gpsd below 3.25
 ```